Best Car Insurance for Navy Personnel

 You’ve prepared yourself for life on the sea — not in a vehicle.
 However, there are times when you’ll be on base and be in need of cheap car insurance, especially if it's temporary.
-Your career as a Navy man or woman fortunately does allow you have insurance benefits, as well as some policy specifications to consider.
-Let’s explore.
+Your career in the Navy allows you some auto insurance benefits, as well as some policy specifications worth considering when searching for the best quote.

 Although you’re contractually obligated to the Navy, you’re free to move from insurance company to insurance company as you please.
-So, in order to find the cheapest car insurance as while in the Navy, we created two user profile (outlined here) in which one user was in the Navy and the other wasn’t.
-Here are the results.
+In order to identify the cheapest car insurance for drivers in the Navy, we created two user profiles (outlined here) — one for a driver in the Navy and the other for a non-enlisted citizen.